finopsfoundation/framework/_vendor-members/vaxowave.md

 - title: Clear Up Your Cloud Strategy
   url: "https://vaxowave.com/2021/03/16/clear-up-your-cloud-strategy/"

-# Supported functions in the framework by the product(s) or services, these need to match the menu spelling to add a link automatically, ones listed are examples
+# Supported capabilities in the framework by the product(s) or services.
+Match the page-identifier per capability in order for the capability to show up on the vendor page.
-supported-functions:
+capabilities:
-- Optimization Recommendations
+- capability_rightsizing
-- Continuous Improvement
+- capability_workload-automation

 # Edit as appropriate to display supported clouds
 clouds-supported: